 For oral readings, always put the tip in your mouth’s heat pocket; under the tongue at the back of the mouth.

-The temperature in one spot of the mouth can be very different from another (see picture below) so always put the tip in the same heat pocket for every reading.
+The temperature in one spot of the mouth can be very different from another so always put the tip in the same heat pocket for every reading.

 For Underarm Readings

-Make sure that no clothes are in the way, and that there has been no exercise or bathing in the 15 minutes before the reading is taken.
-Also, please note that underarm readings are typically 1°F lower than oral readings; this is perfectly normal.
+Make sure there are no clothes in the way, and that there has been no exercise or bathing in the 15 minutes before the reading is taken.
+Underarm readings are around 1°F lower than oral readings.
+This is perfectly normal.

 The Kinsa app automatically takes underarm readings into account when calculating the severity of the fever, but it does not artificially add that 1°F to the temperature reading.